 Phaseolus vulgaris L.

-Anasazi Beans were one of the few crops cultivated by the Anasazi Indians, who lived in the four corners area (now Colorado, Utah, Arizona and New Mexico) dating back to 130 A.D .
+Anasazi beans are purple and white kidney shaped beans that were one of the few crops cultivated by the Anasazi Indians, who lived in the four corners area (now Colorado, Utah, Arizona and New Mexico) dating back to 130 A.D .
 The beans are presently grown at 7,000 ft. elevation on the same area the Anasazi inhabited.
 (Adobe Milling)

 Ansazis are related to the pinto bean but have 75% less of the gas-causing carbohydrates, comparatively.